helium/HIP/xxxx-validator-challenges.md

 public key hashes from the block metadata and, with the block hash, are able to generate the same entropy as the Consensus Group members to identify the target h3 region.
-The Validators will then pull a list of all Hotspots within that region and send each gateway connected to them a notification message of type `poc_challenge_notification_resp_v1` informing them of a challenge within their region.
+The Validators will then pull a list of all Hotspots within that region and send each gateway connected to them a notification message informing them of a challenge within their region.
 The notification provides the onion key hash of the Challenge and, more importantly, the necessary routing data (public key and IP) to enable the Light Hotspot to connect to the challenging Validator.

 All gateways upon receipt of a challenge notification will send a request over GRPC to the challenging Validator to check if they are the target.